pockymons/rshell/README.md

 ```
        ; ls
 ```
+*You cannot pipe too many times, just like in bash.
+If you pipe too many times you will get an error, something like  `Fork: Resource temporarily unavailable`.
+You can pipe approximately 15 times.
 ### ls
 * The GNU `ls` program will output the year in the `-l` flag, if the last modified date is older than 6 months.
 My program does not.
 * My `ls` does not list the symbolic links.